What keywords does your site rank for? Where can you find your Google Analytics keywords? Is there a good Google Analytics keyword tracker tool?

 Now, scroll down and you’ll see the Queries table.
 It shows the top Google search keywords that people use to find your website.
 You can also click over to Pages, Countries, Devices, Search Appearance, or Dates to see your search data in different ways.

-How Do I Find Keywords in Google Analytics?
+How Do I Find My Google Keyword Analytics?

-To recap, here are the steps to find your Google Analytics keywords:
+To recap, here are the steps to find your Google keyword analytics:

 - Connect your Google Search Console account to Google Analytics